-All of our executive officers participate in our Profit Sharing Plan, which is generally available to all other non-bargaining unit employees.
-Contributions to the Profit Sharing Plan by us on behalf of our executive officers have been a key component of our retention objectives since the contributed benefits initially vest over a six-year period.
+All of our executive officers participate in our Profit Sharing Plan, which includes a 401(k) component, which is generally available to all other nonbargaining unit employees.
+Historically, our executive officers have also participated in our Employee Stock Ownership Plan, or ESOP, however executive participation was discontinued in 2008.
+In fiscal 2013, the Compensation Committee decided that our executive officers would once again participate in the ESOP.
+Contributions to the Profit Sharing Plan and ESOP by us on behalf of our executive officers have been a key component of our retention objectives since the contributed benefits initially vest over a six-year period.

-Under the plan, our executive officers participate on the same terms as all other eligible employees, with the annual compensation that was used to determine plan benefits being capped at \$250,000 for fiscal 2012.
+Under the plans, our executive officers participate on the same terms as all other eligible employees, with the annual compensation that was used to determine plan benefits being capped at \$250,000 for fiscal 2013.
 This limit will be adjusted in future years under federal tax law for cost-of-living increases.
+We recently adjusted the plan years for both the Profit Sharing Plan and the ESOP such that the most recent plan year was only nine months long and ended on December 31, 2012.
+Contributions to our employees, including our executive officers, were pro-rated based on this shorter plan year.

 Under our Profit Sharing Plan, we contributed a percentage of each eligible participant's compensation to an account maintained for the participant under the plan.
+Participants may also participate in the 401(k) component of the profit sharing plan under which deferrals are matched by the company up to a maximum of five percent of the participant's qualified earnings.
 Participant accounts are credited with the appropriate gains or losses resulting from employee-directed investments made by the plan.
-During recent years, including fiscal 2012, we made contributions to this plan equal to 15% of each participant's compensation, subject to the cap on the plan benefits.
-For fiscal 2012, we contributed \$37,500 on behalf of each named executive officer.
+In fiscal 2013, we made contributions to the Profit Sharing Plan equal to 5% of each participant's compensation in the plan year, subject to the cap on the plan benefits.
+For fiscal 2013, we contributed \$9,375 on behalf of each named executive officer in addition to company matching contributions to the 401(k), with the exception of Mr. Keller, on whose behalf we contributed \$9,138.